neondatabase/website/content/docs/manage/database-access.md

 The default Postgres role is automatically assigned the `neon_superuser` role, which allows creating databases, roles, and reading and writing data in all tables, views, sequences.
 Any user created with the Neon console, Neon API, or Neon CLI is also assigned the `neon_superuser` role.
 For more information, see [The neon_superuser role](/docs/manage/roles#the-neonsuperuser-role).

 It is good practice to reserve `neon_superuser` roles for database administration tasks like creating roles and databases.
 For other users, we recommend creating roles with specific sets of permissions based on application and access requirements.
-Then, assign the appropriate role to each user.
+Then, assign the appropriate roles to you users.
 The roles you create should adhere to a _least privilege_ model, granting only the permissions required to accomplish their tasks.

 But how do you create roles with limited access?
-The following sections will show you how to create read-only and read-write roles and assign those roles to users.
+The following sections describe how to create read-only and read-write roles and assign those roles to users.
 We'll also look at how to create a "developer" role and grant that role full access to a database on a development branch in a Neon project.

 ## A word about users, groups, and roles in Postgres